yifanlu0227/CoAlign/README.md

 ## Installation

-I recommend you visit [CoAlign Installation Guide](https://udtkdfu8mk.feishu.cn/docx/LlMpdu3pNoCS94xxhjMcOWIynie) to learn how to install this repo.
-I would supplement the English version and the usage of CoAlign into readme soon.
+Please visit the feishu docs CoAlign Installation Guide [Chinese Ver.](https://udtkdfu8mk.feishu.cn/docx/LlMpdu3pNoCS94xxhjMcOWIynie) or [English Ver.](https://udtkdfu8mk.feishu.cn/docx/SZNVd0S7UoD6mVxUM6Wc8If6ncc) to learn how to install and run this repo.

 Or you can refer to [OpenCOOD data introduction](https://opencood.readthedocs.io/en/latest/md_files/data_intro.html) and [OpenCOOD installation](https://opencood.readthedocs.io/en/latest/md_files/installation.html) guide to prepare data and install CoAlign.
-The installation is totally the same as OpenCOOD.
+The installation is totally the same as OpenCOOD, except some dependent packages required by CoAlign.

-The api of camera collaboration and the implementation Lift-Splat will be released in March.
-OPV2V, V2XSet and DAIR-V2X are supported.
-Pay attention to the repo if you need.

-> Note that I update the AP calculation (sorted by confidence) and add data augmentations (reinitialize) in this codebase, so the result will be higher than that reported in the current paper.
-I retrain all the models and would update the paper to the final version before March.
-Then I will remove this paragraph.

 ## Complemented Annotations for DAIR-V2X-C